Cod-e-Codes/test-repo/README.md

 - **Dependency Updates:** marchat uses [Dependabot](https://github.com/dependabot) to automatically check for and propose updates to Go module dependencies.
 - **Continuous Integration:** All pushes and pull requests are checked by [GitHub Actions](https://github.com/Cod-e-Codes/marchat/actions) for build, test, and linting.
 Please ensure your PR passes CI before requesting review.

 ---

+## What's Next

+marchat is under active development.
+Near-term priorities include:

+- Unifying and stabilizing configuration across the client and server
+- Expanding notification support (e.g., native system alerts, VS Code integration)
+- Laying the groundwork for a plugin and extensibility system

+Long-term goals are still evolving.
+Community input is welcome.

+---